The holiday season brings beautiful colors that shift into winter, gatherings with family and friends and a sense of coming changes.

 For some, this will be the first holiday season without their loved one, and many of these struggles will be new.
 For others who are a few years out from their loss, this is a struggle they know is coming.

-Whether your loss is new or several years in the past, here are a few tips I can offer to help families as they cope with grief this holiday season.
+Whether your loss is new or several years in the past, here are a few tips I can offer to help families cope with grief this holiday season.

 1. Acknowledge your loved one's presence and absence.

 There are many ways to do this: You can light a candle for your loved one, set an empty place setting at the table or take part in an activity that connects you to him or her.

 2. Re-imagine gift giving.

 Your loved one gave you many gifts over the years.
 Take a moment to write yourself a note listing the long-lasting gifts you are still enjoying from your loved one.
 Taking it one step further, you may want to re-imagine the holiday traditions you have established over time.
 Some are meaningful, and you will want to keep them but, in other cases, they may have outlived their usefulness.
 Some can be adapted to your circumstances this year.